ComScore

 • Why I Love It: crowd-pleaser, dairy free, one pot

 Think scallion pancakes meet matzo ball soup.
 Who knew that this old-school soul-soother was missing a punch of umami?
-Even Bubbe will approve.
+Even Bubbe will approve of this riff on a classic Passover recipe.

 20. Moroccan-Style Carrot Salad